zhangly811/linyingzhang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I’m a Ph.D. student in the [Department of Biomedical Informatics](https://www.dbmi.columbia.edu) at Columbia University, advised by Professor [George Hripcsak](http://people.dbmi.columbia.edu/hripcsak/) and [David Blei](http://www.cs.columbia.edu/~blei/).
+I’m a Ph.D. candidate in the [Department of Biomedical Informatics](https://www.dbmi.columbia.edu) at Columbia University, advised by Professor [George Hripcsak](http://people.dbmi.columbia.edu/hripcsak/) and [David Blei](http://www.cs.columbia.edu/~blei/).
 My research focuses on developing machine learning methods for causal inference with electronic health records.

 Before my PhD, I completed a master's degree at Harvard advised by Professor [Giovanni Parmigiani](https://scholar.harvard.edu/parmigiani) and a bachelor's degree at Boston University advised by Professor [Ulla Hansen](https://www.bu.edu/biology/people/profiles/ulla-hansen/).
 I also worked at Alnylam Pharmaceuticals Inc. as a research scientist in the drug discovery group.